Tim McGraw has three kids, all daughters: Gracie, Maggie and Audrey. This Lori McKenna

 "I knew I wanted to record it, but I just couldn't quite get my head around how I wanted to do it," he continued.
 "I couldn't get past her demo of her singing it.
 It was just so beautiful and so touching.
 If anybody's ever heard Lori just sit and sing with a guitar, she could sing anything to you and sell it to you.
 It's so beautiful what she does."

 .
-Gathered on the site are various stories about acts of kindness that have been shared with the hashtag #stayhumbleandkind.
+Gathered on the site were various stories about acts of kindness that were shared with the hashtag #stayhumbleandkind.

-This reached #1 on the country chart.
-It was the first tune to reach the summit, which had been written by just one person (Lori McKenna) since Taylor Swift's "Ours
+This reached #1 on the Country chart.
+It was the first tune written by just one person (Lori McKenna) to reach the summit since Taylor Swift's "Ours

 " topped the tally in March 2012.